Itahand/Itahand/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
-FEC
+Royal Peasants
 - 🌱 I’m currently learning ...
-Gun.js
+Rust
 - 👯 I’m looking to collaborate on ...
-Cardano
+Solana
 - 🤔 I’m looking for help with ...
 Haskell
 - 💬 Ask me about ...
 Blockchain Technology
 - 📫 How to reach me: ...
 Itahand.naizir@gmail.com